 Beneath the stunning tropical themed cover of this beautiful book, lies a wonderful multi layered and complex historical romance, fused with a contemporary narrative.
 Castle of Dreams is the story of two sisters, Vivien and Rose and their experiences in Australia during the Second World War era.
 Tied to this wartime story is that of their granddaughter/great niece Stella, who seeks to uncover a shroud of secrets that surround her grandmother.
 Set in the tranquil and tropical locale of far north Queensland, in the grounds of a Spanish style castle, this is a remarkable spilt style narrative of the lives, loves and family secrets of the two Blake sisters.

 I had an immediate feeling when I bought this book that I was absolutely going to love it.
-I simply cannot resist novels that combine a contemporary narrative with a historical fiction story thread, particularly if it is set in Australia.
+I simply cannot resist novels that combine a contemporary narrative with an historical fiction story, particularly if it is set in Australia.
 Castle of Dreams successfully weaves intrigue, ancestral secrets, love and history perfectly together.